PointCloudLibrary/pcl/doc/tutorials/content/compiling_pcl_docker.rst

 ----------
 All the steps mentioned in this tutorial should be performed at least once and after that just running the container command and building or installing is enough.
-Periodically though it is needed to pull the latest image to have possible updates that are incorporated in the meantime.
+Periodically though it is recommended to pull the latest image to have possible updates that are incorporated in the meantime.